|(a) General. Pursuant to §42(h)(6) of the Code,

 finds a Qualified Purchaser willing to present an offer to purchase

-the property for an amount at the QC Price, the Development Owner
+the property for an amount at or above the QC Price, the Development

-money agreement or other contract of sale for the property and provide
+form of earnest money agreement or other contract of sale for the

 (1) The Department will attempt to procure a QC only